ikramhm/QRCode_GoogleForms_AutomaticEmailCV/README.md

 6. You might get a permissions denied.
 Once that screen opens, click advanced on that window, it should open up a terms and conditions-type form which you will click and allow access.

 7. You are all set.
 Test out your form, enter your email and see it work out.
+If you have issues, read the notes in the test.gs code.

 8. Tips: Chances are your email will reach the junk folder, so to mitigate against this, I did the following.
    a.
 I added a personalized confirmation message, informing the individual of the email to expect and that it might reach their junk folder if it doesn’t reach their mailbox in the next few minutes.